akarfr/SCInsta/README.md

 # Support the project
 SCInsta takes a lot of time to develop, as the Instagram app is ever-changing and difficult to keep up with.
 Additionally, I'm still a student which doesn't leave me much time to work on this tweak.

-If you'd like to support my work, you can donate to my [ko-fi page](https://ko-fi.com/socuul)!\
-There's many other ways to support this project however, by simply sharing a link to this tweak with others who would like it!

 Seeing people use this tweak is what keeps me motivated to keep working on it ❤️

 # Credits